zyairelai/futures-hero/README.md

 This is a `Set and Forget` script, means you need to keep it running 24/7 and forget about it.

 # DISCLAIMER
-This automation software is purely handcoded by [@zyairelai](https://github.com/zyairelai) from scratch with my personal manual trading strategy.
+This automation software is implemented base on my personal manual trading strategy.
-Anybody may copy, redistribute, modify of the software.
-However, limited to NON-COMMERCIAL USED only.
+However not all my manual trading strategies are completely transformed into code.
+For example, common sense and 6th sense are not the part I could do in this code.

 LEVERAGE TRADING IS A HIGH RISK GAME.
 PLEASE MANAGE YOUR RISK LEVEL BEFORE USING MY SCRIPT.